TekCreek/flutter-examples/lab-3/second/Readme.md

     }
     ```

 With size you also have access to height, padding, distances and much more.
-    For example, you might want to know which is the current orientation of the device:
+For example, you might want to know what is the current orientation of the device:

     ```
         final orientation = MediaQuery.of(context)?.orientation;